trollface-security/.github/profile/README.md

 <p align=center>
 Exploit Research and Development Organization
 <br>
-Trollface Security is a collective of programmers and people interested in the merits of cybersecurity.
-We believe in the rules of Open-Source Software (OSS) and we develop, maintain and test our own systems.
+Trollface Security is a collective of programmers and people interested in the guiding principles of cybersecurity.
+We believe in the merits of Open-Source Software (OSS) and we develop, maintain and test our own systems.
+We welcome any contributions from members around the globe to create organized and maintainable repositories dedicated to exploitation research.
 <br><br>
         <a href="https://trollsec.cf/#gh-light-mode-only" target="_blank">
             <img width="24" src="https://github.com/latte-soft/.github/raw/master/assets/icons/light-mode/website-icon-black.svg#gh-light-mode-only" />